Azure/Avere/src/terraform/examples/securedimage/CreateUploadUbuntu.md

 * it is highly recommended to start from the ubuntu Azure images provided on the [create-upload-ubuntu page](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/create-upload-ubuntu).
 * If using vmdk images, you will need to convert to a fixed VHD.
 One way to do this is with [MVMC](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/dn873998(v=ws.11)?redirectedfrom=MSDN) and here is the [MVMC download page](https://www.microsoft.com/en-us/download/details.aspx?id=42497).
 Alternatively, you can convert using [qemu as described here](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/create-upload-generic#resizing-vhds).
 * start with a small vhd to make upload easy, and it can be resized on the cloud using the [disk_size_gb](https://www.terraform.io/docs/providers/azurerm/r/linux_virtual_machine.html#disk_size_gb) property in terraform.

+Once you have prepared the VHD there are two choices for upload:
+1. [Upload via a Managed Disk](#upload-the-custom-image-via-a-managed-disk-by-administrator) - this is the recommended way to upload as it does not require a storage account which can be another point of data exfiltration.
+2. [Upload via Azure Storage Account](#upload-the-custom-image-via-a-storage-account-by-administrator) - this approach is useful from low bandwidth, low latency connections, where you are having trouble uploading to the Managed disk URL.

 ## Upload the Custom Image via a managed disk By Administrator